-- 4.1 Work on the CWRR infrastructure started in December 2022 and to date new roads have been constructed and land prepared for the new river crossing. - 4.2 The new opening bridge will require power supplies on both sides of the river to operate each swinging section of the bridge. - 4.3 SPD has identified a suitable location within each of Lobnitz Dock (south of the river) and Rothesay Dock (north of the river) to house the required substations.
-Both locations are within land acquired by the Council to facilitate the delivery of the CWRR project.
+- 4.1 Work on the CWRR infrastructure started in December 2022 and to date new roads have been constructed and land prepared for the new river crossing. - 4.2 The new opening bridge will require power supplies for smaller parts of infrastructure on both sides of the river to operate each swinging section of the bridge. - 4.3 SPD has identified a suitable location on Meadowside Street, Renfrew to house the required substation.
+The location is within land acquired by the Council to facilitate the delivery of the CWRR project.